-In addition to the Viennese Classical and Romantic repertoire, Mr. Jumppanen frequently programs the classics of the avant-garde as well as contemporary works, and regularly commissions works from Finnish composers.
-He has worked with Henri Dutilleux on the composer’s Piano Sonata.
-Deutsche Grammophon released in 2005 his recording of the complete Piano Sonatas of Pierre Boulez, which received prizes in France and Germany and earned the praise of London’s Guardian, which called it “the best recorded disc of Boulez’s piano music so far.”
+Mr. Jumppanen also frequently performs the classics of the avant-garde as well as contemporary works and regularly commissions works from Finnish composers.
+His recording of the complete Piano Sonatas by Pierre Boulez (DGG 2005) earned the praise of London’s Guardian, calling it “the best recorded disc of Boulez’s piano music so far.”
 Having worked with Pierre Boulez himself, Jumppanen has become a celebrated advocate of Boulez’s music.
-Mr. Jumppanen also frequently performs the large cycle for solo piano, Vingt Regards Sur l’Enfant Jėsus by Olivier Messiaen.
+His repertoire also includes the large cycle for solo piano, Vingt Regards Sur l’Enfant Jėsus by Olivier Messiaen.
 His performance of the work at the Gardner Museum in Boston in 2010, subsequently selected as one of the top ten performances of the year by the Boston Globe, was reported by the Boston Globe to be “a rare wedding of intellectual penetration, coloristic imagination, and sheer virtuoso firepower.”

 130 West 57th Street Suite 6A New York NY 10019 | Tel: 212.337.0838 Fax: 212.924.0382 | e-mail: firstname.lastname@example.org